junhanamaki/select2timepicker/README.md

 ## Select2TimePicker

-Time selector with a few tricks
+Time selector with a few tricks, powered by [Select2](https://github.com/ivaynberg/select2)

 ## What is it